SD-RSiX/GNS3-Lab/README.md

 The detailed information and instructions are in the README.md file into the __lab__ directory.

-## Accessing switches
+## OpenFlow switches (Open vSwitch)

-Once the Lab is running, double click in any switch to open its console.
+In order to access the switches console, once the Lab is running, double click in any switch.

 Some of the commands available are the following: